smartcities-livinglab-udg/IOT-SensorNetwork/README.md

-# IOT-SensorNetwork
+# OpenEnergyMettering

+The goal of this project is to create a sensor network to metter energy consumption in a complex of buildings open to all community looking to replicate this project.
+Once we are able to measure energy consumption, historical datasets will be created for analytics and to implement an energy saving stratey to reduce the carbon footprint for the

-## This project has only been tested with Intel Galileo Gen 1
+## This project has only been tested with Intel Galileo Gen 1 and is under development for Raspberry Pi.

 ### Setting up Intel Galileo